 I think it was the right decision, as the Ink Cash keeps all the benefits of its predecessor but doesn’t charge an annual fee.
 At the time, the Ink Cash card didn’t pay a sign-up bonus but now that it does, it makes more sense than ever to sign up for it.

 Continue reading “Credit Card Review: Chase Ink Cash”

 We always use a VPN while traveling and connecting to the internet over a public Wi-Fi network.
 It keeps our private information, well, it keeps it private.
 It also allows you to fool your server into thinking you’re somewhere else so we can watch TV shows from the UK and people from outside the U.S. can read the Orlando Sentinel, for example.
 We’ve been using WiTopia for several years but we recently had to look for a new provider.

-See, when we started writing the blog, we needed to look for a inexpensive laptop that would allow us to write articles while on the road.
+See, when we started writing the blog, we needed to look for an inexpensive laptop that would allow us to write articles while on the road.
 Our MacBook Air was showing its age and we didn’t want to spend that much on a computer we didn’t need to use that often.
-We decided to get a HP Chromebook.
-It did everything we wanted, cost a fraction of a comparable Mac product and had a much longer battery life.
+We decided to get an HP Chromebook.
+It did everything we wanted, cost a fraction of a comparable Mac product and had much longer battery life.

-After buying the Chromebook, I tried to install the personalVPN from WiTopia onto the Chromebook.
+After buying the Chromebook, I tried to install the personalVPN from WiTopia.
 Major fail.
 I checked the help page of the WiTopia website and found this disclaimer: